ni-kara/java-sqlite/README.md

 The _owner_ is a string which given automatically the username of user.

-### View products of user
-Τhe user can see all products belonging to him.

 ### Update product
 The user can update the _quantity_ and _description_ of products which belong to him.